pharo-contributions/clap-st/src/Clap-Core.package/ClapParameterized.class/README.md

-I am an abstract class specifying a parameter with nested parameters.
+I am an abstract class for parameters that accept positionals.